 Unsecured business funding refers to loan products that are not backed (i.e. secured) by assigned collateral, such as equipment, properties, vehicles, mortgages, and so on.

 Many borrowers – particularly small and mid-sized business owners – prefer unsecured business funding.
 This is because they either don’t have enough business or personal assets, or because they don’t want to have their assets under-valued; which is something that banks are notorious for doing.
 For example, a piece of industrial equipment that has a fair market value of $50,000 will likely be valued at around $30,000 by banks.
 Borrowers who balk at this lowball evaluation are basically told to take it or leave it.
+Banks also aren't a viable option if you need business funding fast for unexpected expenses.

 Frankly, banks don’t want to take ownership of secured collateral.
 That’s not their intent with the low evaluation practice.
 Rather, they want to “over protect” themselves in the event of default, and ensure that no matter what happens, they end up turning a profit; ideally by having a borrower fulfill all loan obligations, but if necessary, taking ownership of assets and then liquidating them.